Another bucket-list city ticked off the list, although after spending just a few days here, I’d happily scrub of the tick and come back again.

 I love the urgency it brings, people dashing for shelter, struggling to open an umbrellas they were hoping not to be using that day.
 It’s those sudden actions that are satisfying to capture.

 The rain itself adds details, bringing that extra bit of drama to any photo.
 The tarmac turns from a washed out grey to a glossy black as if its made of obsidian, reflecting nearby light.
-The individual droplets help to break up the featureless areas of the photo which can get a little featureless when you shoot from a lovely dry spot further away like me.
+The individual droplets help to break up the featureless areas of the photo which adds a little more the image.
+I love these kind of scenes, especially when you shoot from a lovely dry spot further away like me.